Ebru Kaya, Ph.D., Director

 Bilkent Library was the first Turkish university library to offer its

-readers automated services through an integrated computer system.
-It
+users automated services through an integrated computer system.

 access to computer terminals both in the libraries and elsewhere on campus